 7. Information relating to the emission of greenhouse gases from premises owned or occupied by the person or occupier.

-[Schedule 1 inserted in Gazette 25 May 2010 p.
+[Schedule 1 inserted: Gazette 25 May 2010 p.
 2272-4.]

 Notes

-1 This is a compilation of the Energy Coordination Regulations 2004 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 21 February 2014 of the Energy Coordination Regulations 2004 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table